 Pakistan has officially confirmed that it will purchase J-35 stealth fighter jets from China.
-The announcement was made through a post by Prime Minister Shehbaz Sharif on Facebook, which confirmed the country’s intent to buy 40 J-35 fighter jets.
+Prime Minister Shehbaz Sharif made the announcement through a post on Facebook.
+The post confirmed the country’s intent to buy 40 J-35 fighter jets.

 This news, first reported by Bloomberg, comes as part of a larger defense package that includes the KJ-500 early warning aircraft and HQ-19 missile defense systems.